10 Reasons to Quit Your Good Job

 Important Notes to Self Before You Quit

-If you are seriously at the point of quitting your job for several of the reasons outlined in this article, take some time to review the following bullets before you take that step.
+If you are seriously at the point of quitting your job for several of the reasons outlined in this article, take some time to review the following bullet points before you take that step.
 Pursuing your dreams should take thoughtful deliberation and discernment.
-Realizing your true potential requires time, preparation and planning.
+Realizing your true potential requires time, preparation, and planning.

 - Assess your current situation; be realistic about your finances, debts, savings and overall stability of your life; consider the timing of your decision.